dotnet/AspNetCore.Docs/aspnetcore/web-api/jsonpatch.md

   * If the resource to patch is a dynamic object: adds a property.
   * If the resource to patch is a static object: the request fails.

-The following sample patch document specifies two `add` operations:
+The following sample patch document sets the value of `CustomerName` and adds an `Order` object to the end of the `Orders` array.

 [!code-json[](jsonpatch/samples/2.2/JSON/add.json)]

-When applied to the sample app's `Customer` object, this patch document sets the value of `CustomerName` and adds an `Order` object to the end of the `Orders` array.

 ## The remove operation